 1 1/2 tsp vanilla

 Mix together the flour, baking powder, baking soda and oatmeal.
 Set aside

 In a large mixing bowl, combine butter, oil and sugar and blend until creamy.
 Add in the eggs and vanilla, blend until combined.
 Add in the flour/oatmeal mixture and blend until combined.
 Add in the raisins and chocolate chips.
-Blend.
+Mix well.

-On parchment paper lined baking sheets, us an ice cream scooper to scoop out the cookie dough.
+On parchment paper lined baking sheets, use an ice cream scooper to scoop out the cookie dough.
 (The kids love this part) Cook 6 to 8 cookies per baking sheet, don't crowd them.
-If you don't have an ice cream scooper measure about 3 tablespoons of dough per cookie - you want these big.
+If you don't have an ice cream scooper, measure about 3 tablespoons of dough per cookie - you want these big.